Eilliar/poker-dice/game-simulator/README.md

 - **Betting Mechanics** [TBD]: Handles betting actions and resolves bets based on game outcomes.
 - **Decision Making** [TBD]: Evaluates the game state to make informed decisions and assess risks.

+# Requirements

+Install [uv](https://docs.astral.sh/uv/getting-started/installation/) and run `uv sync`, this will setup your env and you shoud be able to run everything.

 ## Running the Game